ArduPilot/ArduRemoteID/README.md

  - UART RX on pin 18
  - CAN TX on pin 47
  - CAN RX on pin 38

+For the ESP32-C3 dev board the pins assumed in this firmware are:

+ - UART TX on pin 3
+ - UART RX on pin 2
+ - CAN TX on pin 5
+ - CAN RX on pin 4

 For CAN a suitable 1MBit bxCAN transceiver needs to be connected to the CAN TX/RX pins.